No Body lives here (ODO)

 ODO is theater, opera and choreographic architecture.
-The stage is the orchestra pit of an ancient Greek tragedies where 5 audience members like the chorus interrogate the main character.
+The stage is the orchestra pit of an ancient Greek tragedy where a chorus of 5 audience members interrogate the main character.
 ODO is a world builder who creates imaginary worlds with our help.

 ODO uses AI algorithms to conduct natural conversations with the audience and Deep Learning to create Haiku Poetries and Music.
 ODO has sensors to hear and see the audience, using Face Recognition Algorithms and Crowd Cluster Tools to understand emotions and physical behavior.

 With all means ODO tries to get in touch with us!

 Chris Ziegler had worked with German author Michael Hewel and composer Hugo Paquete from Portugal on several productions.
 Choreographer Paula Rosolen from Frankfurt designed with Chris Ziegler the movements of the choreographic architecture.
 A team of researcher and programmers at Arizona State University in Tempe (USA) developed a narrative and “sensible” chatbot.

 The production is supported by the ZKM Karlsruhe

 / Synthesis Center, the support program of the Landesverband Freier Theater Baden Württemberg e.V

 . with funds from the Ministry of Science, Research and Art, the Department of Culture of the City of Munich

 and the special program Konfigurationen of the Fonds Darstellende Künste Berlin